Best Bluetooth turntables 2023: wireless record players for streaming vinyl

 Bluetooth pairing can be temperamental

-In the AT-LPW50BTRW, Audio Technica has delivered a good-looking, enjoyable-sounding turntable that’s a dream to use.
+In the AT-LPW50BTRW, Audio Technica has delivered a good-looking, enjoyable-sounding Bluetooth record player that’s great to use.
 It's a step above the budget Sony deck in price, design and performance.
 Combining a belt drive design with a gorgeous rosewood finish and build quality that exudes quality and style, this turntable goes a step further with a built-in switchable phono stage that makes using it with active speakers or as part of your hi-fi system a doddle.

 Connecting with wireless speakers or Bluetooth headphones can be a bit tricky if there are other Bluetooth devices turned on in the same room (the turntable tries to connect to those too), but once the connection is made it's steady, stable and sounds decent, too.
 If all you have is a Sonos speaker (such as the Era 100) to connect the AT-LPW50BTRW to, it forms a neat, compact system for your vinyl collection – we can see the appeal.